1. Primrose Park Artist Studios

 2. Coal Loader Artist Studio

-The Coal Loader Artist Studio is available free-of -charge to one artist for a ten month period.
+The Coal Loader Artist Studio is available free-of -charge to one artist for a ten-month period.
 Artists working with sustainable concepts or materials are given priority.

-Next residency commences 3 April 2018
+Next tenancy commences 3 April 2018.
+Applications now CLOSED

 Sandra Winkworth (66KB)